-In March 1969, Genesis released their debut album, From Genesis to Revelation.
-The record gave barely a hint as to what they would become over the next few years.
+Genesis' debut album, From Genesis to Revelation, arrived on March 7, 1969 with barely a hint as to what they would become over the next few years.

-"I have quite a lot of affection for From Genesis to Revelation,” recalled Genesis keyboardist Tony Banks in the official band biography, Genesis: Chapter and Verse, “I don't love it or anything, but it was part of my childhood."
+"I have quite a lot of affection for From Genesis to Revelation," Genesis keyboardist Tony Banks said in the official band biography, Genesis: Chapter and Verse.
+"I don't love it or anything, but it was part of my childhood."

 The album starts off with the unassuming "Where the Sour Turns to Sweet," a gentle piano-based ballad that was also issued as their second single.
 Acoustic guitars and strings weave in and out as the world first hears the magnificent voice of Peter Gabriel.
 Brass and percussion adorn the short-but-sweet track, ultimately making a great opener to the album.
 Things turn upside down as the next song rumbles in.
 "In the Beginning" ranks as one of the band's lost classics and possibly the highlight of the album.
 It shows the band in a darker light and hints, ever so slightly, at what was to come.
 Gabriel is in charge here with a more domineering vocal and in general, a more rock and roll approach.